unibg-seclab/aesmix/README.md

  * `MINI_SIZE`: number of bytes in a miniblock
  * `MINI_PER_MACRO`: number of mini-blocks in a macro-block

-*These entities can be modified at compile time to try with different sizes.*
+*These entities can be modified at compile time to try with different sizes*

 ### single-thread APIs